 How is car insurance calculated?

 Car insurance is tailored to you, your car and where you live.
-Risk is the key factor for insurance providers when it comes to working out what you pay.
+Risk is the key factor for insurance providers when it comes to working out how much your premium will cost:

-The type of car you drive has a huge impact on your premiums.
-As a general rule, more powerful and more expensive cars cost more to insure.
-And any modifications you make to your car, such as adding alloy wheels or a spoiler, can bump up the cost of your premium too.
+- Your car - the type of car the type of car you drive is also a deciding factor when calculating the cost of car insurance.
+Generally, more expensive and powerful cars will cost more to insure.
+And any modifications you make to your car such as alloy wheels or a new stereo system, can bump up the cost of your premium too

-There’s also one other element that gets added onto the cost of your insurance and that’s insurance premium tax (IPT).
-It’s currently charged at 10%, but rose to 12% in June 2017.
+- Insurance Premium Tax - there’s also one other element that gets added onto the cost of your insurance and that’s insurance premium tax (IPT).
+It’s currently charged at 12%